microsoft/vscode/CONTRIBUTING.md

 ## Providing Feedback

-Your comments and feedback are welcome, and the development team is available via a handful of different channels.
+Your comments and feedback are very welcome, and the development team is available via a handful of different channels.

 See the [Feedback Channels](https://github.com/Microsoft/vscode/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.